Tabu-driven Quantum Neighborhood Samplers: Tabu-driven QAOA sampling

 \subsection{QAOA neighborhood sampling}

-In the usual TS algorithms, the neighborhood consists of candidates with Hamming distance one relative to the current tabu solution $x_{TS}$.
-We note that sometimes considering also neighbors that are at most $k$-Hamming distance away from $x_{TS}$ helps in finding better solutions.
-We start from Alg.\ref{alg:tsoneflip} by incorporating and studying QAOA for the neighborhood generation phase.
+In the usual TS algorithms, the neighborhood consists of candidates with Hamming distance one relative to the current tabu solution $x$.
+We note that sometimes considering also neighbors that are at most $k$-Hamming distance away from $x$ helps in finding better solutions.
 The number $k$ can be set in our case as large as the (limited) number of available qubits in a quantum hardware.

 To study the exploration of such neighborhoods, a brute-force generation approach is initially tested, thereafter replaced by QAOA.
 As stated before, getting the optimum for subproblems in TS may lead to getting stuck during the search.
 QAOA, by definition, is a flexible framework as an exploration-exploitation tool.
 On the one hand, QAOA generates better solutions the deeper the circuit ($p$) , and the better the classical optimization procedure within QAOA is.
 It is known it can have advantages over various standard algorithms, e.g. Simulated and Quantum Annealing \cite{qaoavsannealing}.
-To extract all advantages from the capacities of QAOA, we can further modulate the distibution over outputs it produces by limited depth or, as we present next, modifications to the QAOA objective to prioritize a more local behaviour.
+To extract all advantages from the capacities of QAOA, we can further modulate the distribution over outputs it produces by limited depth or, as we present next, modifications to the QAOA objective to prioritize a more local behaviour.
 Such flexibility is important, not only for the exploration-exploitation trade-off as it provides interesting ways fine-tune the algorithm depending on the instance to solve.